sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 > Evaluation of performance, merit rating, or annual review… The idea of a merit rating is alluring. the sound of the words captivates the imagination: pay for what you get; get what you pay for; motivate people to do their best, for their own good.
 The effect is exactly the opposite of what the words promise.

-The reason for such a harsh description was that focusing on individual performance introduces competition between members of the group, which, as stated in the [previous article](%PREVIOUS_ARTICLE%), is detrimental to teamwork.
+The reason for such a harsh description was that focusing on individual performance introduces competition between members of the group, which, as stated in the [previous article](%PREVIOUS_ARTICLE%), is detrimental to cooperation and therefore teamwork.

 Imagine a hunting team aiming to kill a mammoth: what are the chances the team could succeed if the individuals were competing instead of cooperation?